apache/hertzbeat/README.md

 ## 🎡 <font color="green">Introduction</font>

-> [HertzBeat](https://github.com/dromara/hertzbeat) is an open-source, real-time monitoring system with custom-monitor and agentless.
+> [HertzBeat](https://github.com/dromara/hertzbeat) is an open-source, real-time monitoring tool with custom-monitor and agentless.
 > **Monitor+Alerter+Notify** all in one.
 Support monitoring web service, database, os, middleware, cloud-native and more.
 > Most important is HertzBeat supports [Custom Monitoring](https://hertzbeat.com/docs/advanced/extend-point), just by editing YML file, we can customize monitor type and metrics what we want.
 > More liberal threshold alarm configuration (calculation expression), timely notification delivery by `Discord` `Slack` `Telegram` `Email` `DingDing` `WeChat` `FeiShu` `Webhook` `SMS`.